lbragile/TabMerger/README.md

 ## 💻 Developers

-TabMerger uses [pnpm](https://pnpm.io/) as it's package manager due to its superior security, speed, and compactness.
+TabMerger uses [pnpm](https://pnpm.io/) due to its superior security, speed, and compactness.
 \
 To get started, follow these steps: